We encourage you to explore active transportation options as part of your commute plan.

 - Every bus is outfitted with a bike rack and Wi-Fi.

-- Masks are required at all times on Mason Shuttles.
+- Masks are optional on Mason Shuttles.

 - No guest riders permitted until further notice.